 Comparing Fixed-Rate vs. Adjustable-Rate Mortgages

-There’s a lot to think about before obtaining a mortgage.
+There's a lot to think about before obtaining a mortgage.
 First of all, how much home can you afford?
-And do you feel comfortable buying the most expensive house based on your borrowing limit?
+And do you feel comfortable spending your entire home-buying budget?

 What is an adjustable-rate mortgage?